-- Chest X-ray: This test provides a picture of the size and shape of your heart and aorta and whether your doctor to picture your coronary arteries and identify the location of blockages to help plan your CABG surgery.
+- Chest X-ray: This test provides a picture of the size and shape of your heart and aorta and whether your lungs appear normal.

+- Cardiac catheterization: This test allows your doctor to picture your coronary arteries and identify the location of blockages to help plan your CABG surgery.

 Medicine and CABG surgery

 You may need to stop taking certain medicines a week or more before surgery, so talk to your doctor as soon as you can.

 Tell your doctors all the medicines, vitamins, supplements, and herbal remedies you take.
 Some of these can increase the risk of bleeding or interact with anesthesia.
 Your doctor will tell you which medicines to take or stop before your surgery.